siduction/sidu-manual/data/en/0600-gpu_en.md

 ### nVidia closed source driver

-**selection, installation with dkms support and integration in xorg**.
+**Selection, installation with dkms support and integration in Xorg**.

 nVidia divides its graphics card drivers into 7 generations: